 In February 2013 she was appointed to investigate and report on the cremation of babies at Mortonhall Crematorium in Edinburgh.
 The Mortonhall Crematorium Report was published in April 2014.

-In September 2013 she became Chancellor of the University of the West of Scotland.
+Between September 2013 and September 2021 she was Chancellor of the University of the West of Scotland.

 Lady Elish was interviewed by Kirsty Young on BBC Radio 4 Desert Island Discs in February 2014.

 In 2014, she completed a major review into the Investigation and Prosecution of Rape in London by the Metropolitan Police Service and the Crown Prosecution Service.
 The Independent Review into the Investigation and Prosecution of Rape in London was launched in June 2015.